 - Irregular periods

-- Elevated androgen levels (Testosterone), which can cause symptoms such as acne and unwanted hair growth on the face and other parts of the body.
+- Elevated androgen levels (Testosterone) can cause symptoms such as acne and unwanted hair growth on the face and other parts of the body.

 OK, let’s break that down…

 - Each month, a number of eggs are present in follicles and can be stimulated for maturation and ovulation.
 We’ll call these follicles runners.

 - In a normal menstrual cycle, the hypothalamus, pituitary, and ovary interact to stimulate one follicle (and the egg inside) to grow and mature.